 Other Travel Uses: Caring for blisters, scratches, or bug bites or helping strangers in need of a quick fix.

 Staying warm can be a challenge if you find yourself exposed to the elements for an extended period.
 Even if you’re inside when disaster strikes, heating systems may not work.
-A mylar space blanket is an incredibly light, stowable, and efficient way to stay warm with just your own body heat.
+A Mylar rescue blanket is an incredibly light, stowable, and efficient way to stay warm with just your own body heat.

 Other Travel Uses: A makeshift picnic blanket, a backup warmth layer for evenings under the stars or at the beach, or a hygienic floor cover for desperate moments when you need a place to rest during an overnight airport layover.

 Dust from debris can cause short-term breathing problems and long-term health issues.
-While a simple dust mask won’t filter out everything, it will provide coverage against larger airborne particles.
-And that can be just what you need to get to safety.
-Since basic dust masks are small and nest together, you can carry a few to distribute to companions.
+While a simple bandana or neckerchief won’t filter out everything, it will provide coverage against larger airborne particles, and that can be just what you need to get to safety.
+Since basic bandanas are small and fold up nicely, you can carry a few to distribute to companions.

-Other Travel Uses: Containing your cold on an airplane or as dust-storm protection.
+Other Travel Uses: Containing your cold on an airplane, when traveling you should opt for a medical-grade mask.
+Bandanas can also be used as dust-storm protection.

 Charging your phone requires both electricity and access to an outlet—two conditions that can be hard to meet after a major disaster.
 Travel with a small battery- or solar-powered charger to prolong the life of your cell phone in an emergency.
 Even if phone and Wi-Fi systems are down, this will allow you to use your phone as a flashlight, for documentation, and to access apps designed to be helpful in emergencies.

 Other Travel Uses: Helping you stay connected (via apps, maps, social media, email, and phone) whenever your phone battery runs low.